cunger/escape-velocity/content/notes/physics/atoms.md

 Atoms tend towards their lowest energy state, so electrons first fill the innermost shell.
 For filling order, cf. the Aufbau principle.

-The electrons in the outermost shell (the **valence electrons**) participate in chemical reactions.
-Thus they determine an atom's reactivity.
-Noble gases are the group of elements with a fully filled outer shell, so they are not reactive at all.

 Example electron configurations:

 * Hydrogen: {{< katex "1s^1" >}}